juniperlovato/Taste_for_Privacy_Facct/README.md

 ## Data

-The scripts expect a CSV file at the path specified in each script's data-loading cell (`pd.read_csv('filepath.csv')`).
-Update this path to point to your local copy of the dataset before running.
+The dataset contains sensitive participant information, and aggregate data may be available to researchers upon request.
+To request access, please contact jlovato@uvm.edu.
+Requests should describe the intended use.

----
+Once you have obtained the data, update the path in each script's data-loading cell (pd.read_csv('filepath.csv')) to point to your local copy before running.

 ## Dependencies